kaixiangchiew/JBmart/README.md

 * After Q3 2021, we see a clear shift—**members are now outspending non-members by about $30 per order** ($247 vs. $218).
 * One key takeaway here is that while non-member AOV is declining, **members are proving to be a more resilient revenue source.**

+# Lessons and Recommendations

+1. **Spending patterns shift.** Post-pandemic, consumers moved from high-ticket items like laptops to lower-cost essentials like charging cables.
+To capture both markets, we recommend bundle accessories with big-ticket items.
+For example, offering laptop buyers discounts on Samsung Charging Cable Packs.
+2. **Pandemic-driven demands were temporary.** The 2020 laptop boom was short-lived, highlighting the need for data-driven forecasting to optimize inventory planning.
+For example, if gaming monitor sales surge every Q4, we can stock up in Q3 and run targeted promotions ahead of peak demand to maximize sales while avoiding overstock risks.
+3. **Brand strength doesn’t guarantee sales.**  Despite strong branding, iPhones and Bose Headphones underperformed.
+We recommend partnering with official brands for promotions to drive higher sales.
+Additionally, running targeted marketing campaigns emphasizing unique value propositions, such as extended warranty or premium customer support, can help attract more buyers.
+4. **Timely product launches drive growth.** The Samsung Webcam’s success shows the value of launching the right products at the right time.
+We recommend monitor demand trends and expand into hybrid work solutions like 4K webcams and wireless conference speakers.
+5. **Revenue is overly reliant on a few products.**  With 84% of units sold coming from just three products, we recommend diversifying into adjacent categories.
+For example, if gaming monitor demand declines, expanding into gaming peripherals like keyboards, mice, or streaming equipment allows us to capture the same target audience while reducing reliance on a few key products.
+6. **Loyalty members are a resilient and high-value revenue source.** Members now outspend non-members by about $30 per order and contribute to more than half of total revenue, proving their value.
+To increase sign-ups, we recommend offering first-purchase discounts.
+To increase retention, we recommend implementing a members-only pricing.